What is knee pain and why does it occur?

 - Significant redness and overheating

-From our experience in developing natural pain therapies, different active ingredients have proven particularly effective for different symptom combinations.
-For inflammatory processes with swelling and heat, cooling gels with menthol and hemp extract have proven effective, while for stiff, arthritic pain, warming ointments with capsaicin and essential oils achieve better results.
+From our experience in developing natural pain therapies, different active ingredients prove particularly effective for various symptom combinations.
+For inflammatory processes with swelling and warmth, cooling gels with menthol and hemp extract are effective, while for stiff, arthritic complaints, warming ointments with capsaicin and essential oils yield better results.

-A precise diagnosis is the foundation of any successful treatment.
-While natural remedies often provide rapid relief, it's important to understand what exactly is causing the symptoms.
+A precise diagnosis is the basis of any successful treatment.
+Even if natural remedies often bring quick relief, it is important to understand what exactly is causing the discomfort.

 The first and most important step is a detailed interview.
-Prepare for your doctor's visit by answering the following questions:
+Prepare for your doctor's visit by answering the following questions for yourself:

-- Pain localization: Where exactly does it hurt?
-Point with one finger.
+- Pain location: Where exactly does it hurt?
+Point to it with your finger.

 - Onset of pain: When did the symptoms first appear?
 Was there a trigger?